-This proposal would establish final free and restricted percentages for the 2011-12 crop year under the order for tart cherries.
-This action would control the supply of tart cherries by establishing percentages of 88 percent free and 12 percent restricted for the 2011-12 crop year.
+This final rule establishes final free and restricted percentages for the 2011-12 crop year under the order for tart cherries.
+This action controls the supply of tart cherries by establishing percentages of 88 percent free and 12 percent restricted for the 2011-12 crop year.
 These percentages should stabilize marketing conditions by adjusting supply to meet market demand and help improve grower returns.
-The action would regulate tart cherries handled in Michigan, New York, Utah, and Washington.
+This action regulates tart cherries handled in Michigan, New York, Utah, and Washington.
 The authority for this action is provided for in §§ 930.51(a) and 930.52 of the order.
 The Board recommended this action at a meeting on September 15, 2011.